gitorcat/BOTCH/README.md

 ### ROLES
 The 'roles' folder contains .json files from which characters can be copied and inserted into custom scripts.

+### JINXES
+The 'jinxes' folder contains .json files from which jinxes can be copied and inserted into custom scripts.

 ### ART
 The 'art' folder contains all of the various images used to customize the scripts.
 - 'icons' - Contains .png files for custom and experimental character icons.